-Last updated November 4, 2020.
-Please watch for updates.
+Last updated March 24, 2021.
+Please check this page for updates.
 Certain details in this Roux Institute COVID-19 FAQ are drawn from the Northeastern University’s homepage COVID-19 FAQ.

 Policies and restrictions related to COVID-19 pandemic from the city of Portland and governor of Maine are largely the same: The city follows guidance from the state, with a few city-specific guidelines in place.
 Like all of Northeastern’s campuses, the Roux Institute is fully compliant with city and state guidelines and in certain respects may exceed these guidelines to afford greater protection to the community.

 Yes, these vary by state.
 For COVID-19 guidelines for Maine residents as well as for people coming to Maine from other states, visit Maine’s COVID-19 information webpage.

 All Northeastern locations have adopted an advanced, highly flexible learning model called Hybrid NUflex.
 From week to week, Hybrid NUflex allows some students to attend classes in person while others join remotely via Zoom or Teams.
 To manage classroom density, some students will be in the classroom while others are learning remotely, in real time.

 Using a dynamic scheduling app available on Northeastern’s Student Hub, students can indicate for faculty, in advance, their preferred mode of attendance during a given week.
 The Student Hub is a new, highly personalized and experience-driven platform designed to help people navigate and keep track of their busy daily lives.

 The classroom experience will be immersive.
 It will be enhanced through video and chat tools that let students inside and outside the classroom see each other and enjoy lively exchanges with classmates and faculty.